-The primary purpose is to provide users with an experimentation experience and a quick test, or the production of software that can not be installed directly on servers managed by CVT FI (for example, Anxur or Aisa) for various reasons.
+The primary purpose is to provide users with an environment for experimentation and quick testing, or even production use of the software, which for various reasons cannot be installed directly on CVT FI servers (for example, Anxur or Aisa).

 - Cloud versus User view